molnarlin/green_heaven_online_market/README.md

    - **Open your deployed app**
        In Heroku open the new app. (https://green-heaven-online-garden-cen-2439019d4b13.herokuapp.com/)

-# 10. Credits
+# 12. Credits
-- images from kaggle.com and Microsoft Copilot.
+- Images from kaggle.com and Microsoft Copilot.
-- I used Microsoft Copilot for check and debug code, write articles for the blog, write product descriptions.
+- I used Microsoft Copilot for check and debug code, helping with README.md, and to write articles for the blog, to write product descriptions.
-- thanks for w3school.com.
+- Thanks for w3school.com.
+I used their code as a base for my project.
-- thanks for RHS for the plant description and growing information.
+- Thanks for RHS for the plant description and growing information.
 - I used Antonio Melé: Django 5 By Example to create the blog app for this project.
 - How to use [google logo](https://developers.google.com/identity/branding-guidelines).
 - I got some help to Allauth from Pretty Printed on [Youtube](https://www.youtube.com/watch?v=mIlgzn2zuFE).